How can you get the best results from your corporate learning programs? Start by asking how your employees learn best.

-However, it doesn’t take a research study to recognize that formal, instructor-led courses sometimes fall short in keeping employees’ attention.
-Formal training often fails to deliver the relevant knowledge that employees need to get work done.
-In fact, Gallup reports that 51 percent of employees are not actively engaged, and almost 18 percent are actively disengaged.
-Disengaged employees are a drag on an organization’s bottom line.
+However, it doesn’t take a research study to recognize that formal, instructor-led courses often fail to hold employees’ attention.
+Formal training doesn’t always deliver the relevant knowledge that employees need to get work done.
+In fact, Gallup reports that 51 percent of employees are not actively engaged, and 17 percent are actively disengaged.
+Disengaged employees can harm office morale and your organization’s bottom line.

 Though there are differences between teaching children and adults, several core principles remain constant for learners of all ages: